mackelab/neuralgbi_diffusion/README.md

 # Neural GBI on Diffusion Processes

 This repository contains a pipeline to denoiser and guidance models for generalized simulation based inference as well as tooling for sampling  from the resulting posterior distribution.

 Additionaly this repository contains a small implementation of the GBI pipeline presented in [Generalized Bayesian Inference for Scientific Simulators via Amortized Cost Estimation](https://arxiv.org/abs/2305.15208) by Richard Gao, Michael Deistler and Jakob H. Macke to benchmark our results.

 ## Key Features

 - Diffusion-based posterior sampling pipeline
 - Neural guidance and denoising model training
 - Implementation of multiple scientific simulators
-- MCMC sampling with NUTS kernel
-- Comprehensive benchmarking tools
 - Support for custom datasets

 ## Installation